 | Last updated

-Political commentator and journalist Darren Grimes is trending on Twitter after an alleged nickname he was given at school was circulated online.
+Political commentator and journalist Darren Grimes was trending on Twitter not long ago, after an alleged nickname he was given at school was circulated online.
+So who is he and what does he do?

 Darren Grimes is a journalist and conservative commentator who hosts the podcast Reasoned UK.
 He's been a guest commentator for the likes of Talk Radio, GB News, Sky News and BBC Politics, among others.